 Co-ordinates: -3.358690, 40.003774

-If you love being isolated and surrounded by water, you’ll find this spot absolutely amazing.
-You can’t find more than five people at once here.
-It’s got clean and deep water, there’s a windy atmosphere and is touted as one of the best flat water riding spots.
+If you love being isolated and surrounded by water, you’ll find this spot absolutely amazing; you can’t find more than five people at once (on a good day).
+With clean and deep water, there’s a windy atmosphere and it is touted as one of the best flat water riding spots.

 Co-ordinates: -3.315711, 40.085763

 What makes this spot appealing is the fact that it’s a ‘secret’ location; as it can only be accessed by boat.
 It makes for a wonderful adventure and it’s better to head there when the tides are low.
 It is surrounded by mangrove forests giving an enchanting and unique riding experience.
 There’s also a large sandbar that sits at the bottom of the creek.

 Co-ordinates: -3.338559, 39.968798

 Located on the mouth of Mida Creek, this beach is fantastic for skilled surfers.
 It’s ideal to head here during the Kuzi season.
 Surfers will find this spot great for riding when the winds are light as it’s also good for those who want to try freestyle kitesurfing.
 The water usually stays knee to waist deep for most of the season.
 In the evening, the tide merges greatly with the sunset creating beautiful scenery for photography.